 EERAdata is a new EU funded climate change initiative that will work with several municipalities to identify old building stock that can be upgraded to be more energy efficient.

-Partners will work with 2 pilot local authorities City of Copenhagen in Denmark and the Municipality of Velenje in Slovenia to create a decision-making tool that will identify older building stock that could be upgraded to be more energy efficient.
+Partners will work with 3 pilot local authorities, the City of Copenhagen in Denmark, the Municipality of Velenje in Slovenia, and the Andalusian Energy Agency in Spain to create a decision-making tool that will identify older building stock that could be upgraded to be more energy efficient.

 The team behind EERAdata will access the technical and socio-economical information across the relevant sector to develop the appropriate methodology and data analysis framework to plan and compare investment and impact in Energy Efficient Buildings.